 Steaming is one of the best methods for cooking vegetables.
 They are softened by the heat, making them easier to eat.
 More importantly, they retain the majority of their nutrients.

 You can also broil and roast some.
-These methods are great ways to soften and flavor foods, and like steaming, the nutrients aren’t cooked out.
+These methods are great ways to soften and flavor foods and, like steaming, help retain many of the vegetables’ nutrients.

 Blanching is best if you plan to freeze these vegetables.